aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.md

 .......

-'Instantiate an instance of license and set the license file
+'Instantiate an instance of License and set the license file

 'through its path